 To make apple cider vinegar, a process of double fermentation must occur.
 First, apples are crushed and exposed to yeast, yielding alcohol, and then that alcohol is fermented again to create the vinegar.
 As pointed out in an earlier article, adding probiotics, which apple cider vinegar is, to one’s diet strengthens the gut.

 Apple cider vinegar is full of healthy bacteria and enzymes, especially coming from the vinegar’s “mother” which is the epicenter of all the healthy aspects of the vinegar.
-Therefore, if yogurt, another popular probiotic, isn’t to your taste, you could consume “raw and unpasteurized” apple cider vinegar in certain recommended quantities.
-According to Harvard’s Robert H. Shmerling, MD, the recommended dosage is 1 or 2 teaspoons per day before or during mealtime.
-One must always be careful with quantities and be mindful of the need to often dilute a teaspoon of unpasteurized vinegar in a glass of water, especially because of its high acetic levels that can damage tooth enamel.
+If consuming raw and unpasteurized apple cider vinegar, there are certain recommended quantities.
+According to Harvard’s Robert H. Shmerling, MD, the recommended dosage is 1 or 2 teaspoons per day diluted in a glass of water before or during mealtime.
+With unpasteurized vinegar, one must always be careful with quantities and the need for dilution because of the vinegar’s high acetic levels that can damage tooth enamel.

 Probiotics are Becoming Commonplace